Coq au Vin

 • 4 tbsp. clarified butter or ghee, divided tips & tricks

-• ground Himalayan sea salt, to taste, divided
+• ground Himalayan pink salt, to taste, divided

 • freshly ground black pepper, to taste and divided (I always use mixed peppercorns)